Fred K. Huffer: Career

 In 1901, the Ringling Brothers Circus came to Chicago.
 Finding out they were auditioning for a baritone player, he tried out and got the job, and went on the road with the circus, catching the "circus fever."
 For the next eight years, he played with various shows.
 Along the way, he met Kate Jeronimus and they were married.
 No children were born from their union.

 After eight years, the Huffers were back in Chicago.
 Fred took a job with a large plumbing equipment manufacturer; Crane Company as the leader of the company band.
 For his two years at Crane, Fred also worked and advised Chicago suburban bands.

 Upon leaving Crane Company in 1911, he formed his own band: "Huffer and His Band."
 He was successful for several years.
 When the First World War broke out, he had now devoted his time into composing while conducting several bands in the Chicago area.
 During the war, he wrote many songs and marches, his most famous being "Black Jack March" in honor of General Pershing in 1917.
-After the war, he continued his composing and for a period was a staff arranger at harry L. Afford's custom arranging house in Chicago.
+After the war, he continued his composing and for a period was a staff arranger at Harry L. Afford's custom arranging house in Chicago.

+He became known in musical circles as a composer of military band music and an arranger of popular pieces for piano and orchestra.
 By 1937, he entered the Masonic order and led the band of the St. Bernard's Commandery.
 He also was the assistant director of the Medina Shrine Band.